-If Brian wants to stop his explosions that leave those around him rattled, he obviously needs to stop his internalization.
-This usually involves him slowing things down, asking himself how he really feels about the messed-up work schedule and taking steps to use his feelings to information to solve the problem.
+If Brian wants to stop the explosions that leave those around him rattled, he obviously needs to stop his internalization.
+This usually involves him slowing things down, asking himself how he really feels about the messed-up work schedule and taking steps to use his feelings and information to solve the problem.

 Finally, Brian is in general too much in his head; he is running his life on shoulds rather than wants and is likely being over-responsible and having a hard time saying no. This easily leads to martyr behavior, which in turn leads to building resentment.

 While she, too, like Anne, can also benefit from doing check-ins, her challenge is to learn to discern her feelings.
-When she gets up to a four or five she needs to ask herself what else she might be feeling besides her irritability: hurt, tired, sad, hungry, etc. For a while, she may have a difficult time telling, but by asking the questions she is rewiring her brain to be more sensitive.
-When she does detect another emotion, she needs to act on it by telling the person that hurt her feelings she is hurt, take a nap if she is tired, eat something if hungry.
+When she gets up to a four or five she needs to ask herself what else she might be feeling besides her irritability: hurt, tired, sad, hungry, etc. When she does detect another emotion, she needs to act on it by telling the person who hurt her feelings that she is hurt, by taking a nap if she is tired, by eating something if hungry.
 This will help ground these emotions.

 Sam needs to have better ways to handle his anxiety.
-Medication can help; he may need professional treatment for his PTSD.
-When he starts to snap at his wife, she can help him by trying to not taking it personally and instead ask him what he is worried about, and he can begin to ask himself the same, all ways of tapping into the underlying source of his behavior.
+Medication can help; he may need professional treatment for PTSD.
+When he starts to snap at his wife, she can help him by trying to not take it personally and instead asking him what he is worried about, and he can begin to ask himself the same, all ways of tapping into the underlying source of his behavior.

 Rachel would never read this because in her mind she doesn’t have a problem, only the people around her do.
 The only thing that might motivate her to change her behavior is if she found that her tactics weren’t working — that, for example, she had too high a staff turnover and she is losing money.
 She then may modify her approach not because of compassion towards others, but again, in order to get what she wants.